Harian Rakjat: Bans and closure

 After the events of the 30 September Movement in 1965, all dailies published in Jakarta were banned, except the military-owned Angkatan Bersendjata and Berita Yudha.
 On 3 October 1965, Harian Rakjat finally ceased publication.
 It was not only disbanded: all the PKI members and activists who supported the newspaper were hunted down, arrested, imprisoned, and even killed.
 The final words from the editor to its readers were, "Many-many thanks, all the readers!"

 Journalism style

-The style of journalism carried by Harian Rakjat was 'confrontation journalism' with the explosive language.
-It editorials were confrontational, leading to conflicts with other media.
+The style of journalism carried by Harian Rakjat was 'confrontation journalism' with explosive/fiery language.
+Its editorials were confrontational, leading to conflicts with other media.
 It always took a bold and offensive stance against its opponents.
 Its simple, agile, and forthright language style – in accordance with the teachings of Marxism and Leninism – was easily understood by the peasants and workers who were the basis of the PKI support.

-Harian Rakyat was seen as the defender of the Sukarno's Political Manifesto (Manipol).
+Harian Rakjat was seen as the defender of the Sukarno's Political Manifesto (Manipol).
 While the right-wing or conservative newspapers were not too concerned about the manifesto, Harian Rakjat became the manifesto's propaganda mouthpiece.
 It remained anti-imperialist, and considered the right-wing newspapers to have insulted Sukarno for not supporting the manifesto.
 Harian Rakjat took the stance that it would not publish any writing that was contrary to the ideas of the revolution.